 Pins that get good engagement do well on the platform.

-You should also use Google Analytics and review the pins that are actually sending traffic.
+You should also use Google Analytics and review the pins that are sending traffic.

 SHOULD I BE USING TAILWIND?

-If you aren’t able to pin at your peak times (the time when your website receives the most traffic from Pinterest), using Tailwind will be a lifesaver.
+If you aren’t able to pin consistently, using Tailwind will be a lifesaver.

-Plus it has other analytics that can be helpful to growing your account.
+Plus it has other features that can help you understand how your account is growing.

 That wraps up the most common Pinterest marketing questions we’re asked all of the time.

-Our hope is that we’ve cleared up any confusion and shown you the light through all the noise online about how to effectively market your business on Pinterest.
+I hope that I’ve cleared up any confusion and shown you the light through all the noise online about how to effectively market your business on Pinterest.

 Have a question we didn’t cover here?
 Ask away in the comments! 🙂